 Data Acquisition

-To understand loggerhead strandings, chlorophyll-a and sea surface temperature (SST) were obtained as 8-day composites from SeaWIFS, Aqua Moderate Resolution Imaging Spectroradiometer (MODIS), and Advanced Very High Resolution Radiometer (AVHRR) using the NOAA CoastWatch Program’s Environmental Research Division’s Data Access Program (ERDDAP).
+To understand loggerhead strandings, chlorophyll-a and sea surface temperature (SST) were obtained as 8-day composites from SeaWiFS, Aqua Moderate Resolution Imaging Spectroradiometer (MODIS), and Advanced Very High Resolution Radiometer (AVHRR) using the NOAA CoastWatch Program’s Environmental Research Division’s Data Access Program (ERDDAP).
 Oceanic datasets were gathered based on temporal sea turtle migration patterns specifically in the peak months of May to October from 1991 to present.
 Chlorophyll-a (mg/m3) concentration measurements were acquired from SeaWiFS aboard the Orbview-2 satellite for years 1998 to 2002 and were calculated using the NASA/GSFC SeaWiFS Project OC4v4 algorithm (O’Reilly et al. 2000).
 From 2003 to present, concentrations were obtained from Aqua MODIS and were processed using the NASA developed OC3M algorithm (O’Reilly et al. 2000), which is analogous to the SeaWiFS data.
 Daytime sea surface temperature datasets for 1998 to 2002 were obtained from AVHRR onboard the NOAA-17 and NOAA-18 spacecraft and were calculated using the modified version of the non-linear sea surface temperature (NLSST) algorithm (Walton et al, 1998; Kilpatrick et al. 2001).
 The 2003 to present SST data were taken from the Aqua MODIS and were calculated by Goddard’s Ocean Biology Processing Group (OBPG) using multi-sensor level-1 to level-2 (msl12) software.

 Locational information on sea turtle strandings in Maryland waters and coastline were obtained from the Maryland Department of Natural Resources Marine Mammal & Sea Turtle Stranding Program.
 GPS coordinates of strandings were recorded by trained DNR staff, partners, and trained volunteers upon arrival to the reported site.
 Additional data including species, morphology of the animal, subsequent rehabilitation/necropsy actions (if any), trauma and condition, and notable observations were also included with these datasets.
 The datasets were cleaned and collated into one set of Maryland strandings from 1991 to present day.

 To investigate the possible nesting suitability of locations along Maryland’s Atlantic coast, a variety of spatial datasets were obtained and created for the roughly 31 miles of coastline.
 To analyze coastline topography and create additional datasets, a LiDAR-derived digital elevation model (DEM) was obtained from the November 2012 USGS LiDAR survey of the northeast Atlantic Coast following Hurricane Sandy.
-Civic data including vector files of roads and general/detailed political boundaries were obtained from the United States Census Bureau Topologically Integrated Geographic Encoding and Referencing (TIGER) website and downloaded to ArcGIS Shapefile data format.
+Civic data including vector files of roads, both general anddetailed political boundaries were obtained from the United States Census Bureau Topologically Integrated Geographic Encoding and Referencing (TIGER) website and downloaded to ArcGIS Shapefile data format.
 WorldView-2 imagery was downloaded from EarthExplorer to be used for visual assessments of tides and beach delineation.

 Data Processing